Adaptive Quantum State Tomography with Active Learning

-Here, we show that it is possible to drastically further reduce the number of required measurement samples by combining restricted Boltzmann machines with an adaptive active learning scheme as shown in Fig.~\ref{fig:AL}.
+Here we show that it is possible to further reduce the number of required measurement samples by combining restricted Boltzmann machines with an adaptive active learning scheme as shown in Fig.~\ref{fig:AL}.
 Active learning (AL) machine learning models are able to interact with their environment.
 In the case of the QST scheme we propose here, this interaction comprises of requesting samples which are most informative for the further learning process \cite{Settles2009}.
 Active learning has been applied successfully, e.g. in improving classification tasks \cite{Greiner2002, TongChang2001} or speech recognition \cite{Tur2005}, in computational physics to speed up calculations of multidimensional functions \cite{Yao2020}, in condensed matter theory to map out a phase diagram \cite{Ding2022}, and in quantum experiment design \cite{Ding2020}.
 Here, we use AL in the sense that our model decides actively which measurement configuration to consider for consecutive measurements in QST to improve the training most efficiently.
-The set of measurements is hence adaptively optimized during the training, which has already been shown to bring advantages for full quantum state tomography of very small systems \cite{Huzar2012, Mahler2013, Ferrie2014, Straupe2016}.
+The set of measurements is hence adaptively optimized during the training, which has already been shown to bring advantages for full quantum state tomography of very small systems \cite{Huzar2012, Mahler2013, Ferrie2014, Straupe2016, Wu2020}.
 Existing protocols, however, are often not scalable to larger systems for various reasons, for example because either the reconstruction of the quantum state or the procedure to obtain the next measurement basis become numerically intractable.
 Another obstruction is the optimal measurement basis itself: some adaptive protocols are based on performing measurements along the direction of the current reconstruction, which can be highly entangled many-body states, and thus extremely challenging to implement.
 Our protocol overcomes these challenges by combining efficient state tomography based on neural networks with an active learning scheme relying on single qubit rotations only.
-We show that active learning can highly reduce the number of samples needed for the reconstruction compared to a passive procedure relying on RBMs only.
-We investigate quantum states consisting of up to $19$ qubits or spin-$\frac{1}{2}$ particles which are either generated on IBM quantum devices or simulated using the density-matrix renormalization group \cite{Schollwoeck2011}.
-Extensions of our scheme to larger system sizes and other settings, such as fermionic systems or soft-core bosons, are straightforward.
+We would like to point out that our method is designed to reduce the sampling complexity, but not the reconstruction complexity.
+The latter relies on classical resources, and is hence limited to quantum systems that can be simulated classically.